ebzzry/ebzzry.github.io/src/en/quotes.md

 - Without death we can’t know what a life is worth.<br>—Quellcrist Falconer, Altered Carbon

-- He who can destroy a thing has the real control of it.<br>—Paul Muad'Dib, Dune
+- He who can destroy a thing has the real control of it.<br>—Paul Muad’Dib, Dune

 - It’s nice knowing how every stage ends.
 No surprises, no twists.
 It always stays the same.
-But that's not living.<br>—Old Jubilee, X-Men ’97
+But that’s not living.<br>—Old Jubilee, X-Men ’97

 - Living doesn’t get cheat codes or extra lives.
 But it has friends and family.
 Love, loss, and heapings of hope.
 Life’s a total risk and it’s on you.
 Take it.<br>—Old Jubilee, X-Men ’97